Assistant Director, Assistant Professor, Indigenous Health

 Dr. Melanie Nadeau is an enrolled citizen of the Turtle Mountain Band of Chippewa Indians in Belcourt, North Dakota.
 She graduated from both the Turtle Mountain Community High School and the Turtle Mountain Community College.
 She received her undergraduate degree in psychology from the University of North Dakota.
 She completed both her Masters in Public Health in community health education with a concentration in health disparities and her PhD in social/behavioral Epidemiology at the University of Minnesota School of Public Health.
-Dr. Nadeau is a community engaged scholar and has worked more than 17 years on various research projects within the American Indian community.
+Dr. Nadeau is a community engaged scholar and has worked more than 18 years on various research projects within the American Indian community.
 She has successfully engaged a multitude of tribal health stakeholders from across the nation and is dedicated to improving the health and well-being of Native communities.
 Dr. Nadeau currently serves on the Turtle Mountain Band of Chippewa Indians Research Review Board, as co-chair elect for the Native Research Network board of directors, on the American Public Health Association American Indian/Alaska Native/Native Hawaiian board, and co-chairs the Tribal Health Data workgroup for the North Dakota Department of Health.
 Dr. Nadeau also serves as Director and Assistant Professor for the Indigenous Health PhD program at the University of North Dakota School of Medicine & Health Sciences.